edimuj/cordova-plugin-audioinput/README.md

 # com.exelerus.cordova.audioinput

-Since Navigator.getUserMedia() isn't supported by all browsers, this plugin enables similar audio capture from the device's microphone audio, by forwarding the raw audio data to the HTML5 app using callbacks.
+Since Navigator.getUserMedia() isn't supported by all browsers, this plugin enables similar audio capture from the device's microphone audio, by forwarding raw audio data to the HTML5 app using callbacks.
+The plugin can be used for apps that apply Web Audio effects to microphone input.

 It adds the following `window` event: